lloydchang/client-side-canary-deployment/README.md

 ### What is a Client-Side Canary Deployment?

-In this approach, the traffic shaping decision (which version a user receives) happens mostly in the user's browser:
+In this approach, the traffic shaping decision (which variant a user receives) happens mostly in the user's browser:

 - **No specialized server infrastructure required**: No need for global accelerators, load balancers, or service meshes
 - **Works with static hosting**: Compatible with GitHub Pages
 - **JavaScript-based assignment**: Uses browser's localStorage (not server-side sessions) and JavaScript for user assignment
-- **Analytics-driven**: Collects metrics to evaluate stable vs. canary versions
+- **Analytics-driven**: Collects metrics to evaluate stable vs. canary variants

 ### How It Differs From Server-Side Canary Deployment